-Latinos are expected to reach one quarter of the U.S population by the year 2050, and youth are at a disproportionate risk for negative behavioral health outcomes such as substance use and alcoholism.
+Latinos are expected to reach one quarter of the U.S population by the year 2050, and youth are at a disproportionate risk for negative behavioral health outcomes such as substance use, including alcoholism and risky sexual behaviors.
 The rates of substance use among this population (National Survey on Drug Use and Health, 2018) places them at a greater risk for engaging in unsafe sexual practices linked to Human Immunodeficiency viruses (HIV), Hepatitis C virus (HCV) and sexually transmitted infections.
 With this knowledge, researchers have developed a behavioral health intervention that focuses on culturally based risk factors within the Latino community.

-The training track Familia Adelante: Multi-risk Reduction Behavioral Health Prevention for Latino/Hispanic Youth and Families (FA) is a multi-risk prevention program that addresses the impact of acculturative stress on Latino communities and equips Latino-serving organizations with a psychoeducational curriculum that helps Latino families prevent and manage negative behavioral outcomes associated with stress exposure.
-The curriculum, 12 sessions in length, educates high-risk Latino youth, ages 10-14 and their families in family and peer communication, substance misuse prevention, HIV knowledge and awareness, perceptions of harm about high- risk behavior, and positive school engagement and behavior.
-This is not a treatment program, but rather a family development model for youth who have early signs of either behavioral or emotional problems.
-The FA intervention is administered to youth and parents concurrently but separately in a group format.
+The training track Familia Adelante: Multi-risk Reduction Behavioral Health Prevention for Latino/Hispanic Youth and Families (FA) will provide intensive training on the use of this multi-risk prevention program.
+Familia Adelante addresses the impact of social and family stress, particularly acculturative stress, on youth and families, and equips Latino-serving organizations to implement the program.
+Evaluation studies have shown that this psychoeducational curriculum helps Latino families prevent and manage negative behavioral outcomes associated with acculturation stress.
+The curriculum educates high-risk Latino youth, ages 10-14, and their parents in family and peer communication, substance misuse prevention, HIV knowledge and awareness, perceptions of harm about high- risk behavior, and positive school engagement and behavior.
+Familia Adelante is offered as a 12-session in-person curriculum, or an 8-session virtual online curriculum.
+This is not a treatment program, but rather a family-focused drug prevention approach for youth who have early signs of either behavioral or emotional problems.
+The FA intervention is administered to youth and parents concurrently, but separately in a group format.
+A new Familia Adelante—Virtual program has been adapted to meet the needs of families who are unable to attend face-to-face group sessions.

 Who can participate?